RFDS (TV series)

-RFDS: Royal Flying Doctor Service is an Australian drama television series which centres around the lives of workers for the Royal Flying Doctor Service.
+RFDS: Royal Flying Doctor Service is an Australian drama television series which centres on the lives of workers for the Royal Flying Doctor Service.
 Commissioned by the Seven Network and produced by Endemol Shine Australia, it began airing on 11 August 2021.
-The series was renewed for a second season in June 2022 to commence screening in 2023.
+The second season commenced screening on 15 August 2023, and on 18 August 2024, the series was renewed for a third season and filming began in South Australia.